Graphs missing a connected partition: Introduction

-Dahlberg, She, and van Willigenburg \cite{chromspostrees} considered a hybrid of these two questions by asking which trees $T$ have that $X_T$ is $e$-positive.
-Many authors \cite{eposclawcon, spider4m22m1, spiderbroom, spiderepos} proved $e$-positivity or non-$e$-positivity for particular subclasses of trees.
+Dahlberg, She, and van Willigenburg \cite{chromspostrees} were interested in determining which trees are $e$-positive.
+Many authors \cite{eposclawcon, chromspostrees, spider4m22m1, spiderbroom, spiderepos} proved $e$-positivity or non-$e$-positivity for particular subclasses of trees.
 Dahlberg, She, and van Willigenburg checked the following conjecture for all trees with at most $12$ vertices.